andersbogsnes/ml_tooling/docs/baseclass.rst

 Testing multiple estimators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To test which estimator performs best, use the :meth:`~ml_tooling.baseclass.Model.test_estimator` method.
+To test which estimator performs best, use the :meth:`~ml_tooling.baseclass.Model.test_estimators` method.
 This method trains each estimator on the train split and evaluates the performance on the test split.
 It returns a new
 :class:`~ml_tooling.baseclass.Model` instance with the best-performing estimator
 with the best estimator and a :class:`~ml_tooling.result.ResultGroup`.